Project File Structure

 Depending on your needs, you can specify one or more targets for your

 project.
-For example, through command idf.py set-target esp32c3
+For example, through command idf.py set-target esp32c3, you

 can set the compilation target to ESP32-C3, during which the default